WKY: WKY-FM and -TV

 WKY-FM was launched on July 1, 1947, at 98.9 MHz, programming mostly classical music.
 An effort was made to minimize duplication of WKY AM programs and make WKY-FM a true second station.
 In 1949, a TV station, WKY-TV (now KFOR-TV) was added, as the first television outlet in Oklahoma.

 Few people owned FM radios in the early 1950s.
 By 1952, WKY management had to make a decision about keeping the FM station on the air or increasing the power of the company's new television tower.
 Since WKY-FM was not showing a profit, it lost out.
 The station shut down, and its transmitter and associated equipment were donated to the Oklahoma City Public School District.
 The discontinuation received only one letter of protest, from a music lover in Norman, Oklahoma.
 In 1969 the vacated 98.9 MHz frequency was assigned to a new station, KBYE-FM, which is now sister station KYIS.

 Top 40 years

 WKY has featured many formats over the years, including Contemporary Hits, Oldies, Country music, Adult Contemporary, Easy Listening, Christian talk and teaching, Talk, Hot Talk, Sports and Regional Mexican as a simulcast of then-sister station KINB.

 In 1958, WKY became the second Top 40 station in Oklahoma City after KOCY (now KGHM).
 During the 1960s and 1970s, WKY fended off serious challenges from 50,000 watt rival KOMA.
 Although KOMA was very famous outside Oklahoma City, due to its large nighttime signal, WKY was usually the ratings leader in the city itself.
 WKY continued to top many Arbitron ratings sweeps into the 1970s, even as young people began seeking hit music from the FM dial.
-Ironically, WKY's top disc jockeys during that time, Danny Williams, Ronnie Kaye and Fred Hendrickson, later became "KOMA Good Guys" when KOMA flipped from adult standards to oldies.
+WKY's top disc jockeys during that time, Danny Williams, Ronnie Kaye and Fred Hendrickson, later became "KOMA Good Guys" when KOMA flipped from adult standards to oldies.